-The Hermitage is a one-and-one-half-story wood-frame farmhouse.
+The Hermitage is a one-and-one-half-story wood-frame farmhouse in Virginia Beach.
 The earliest section of the house dates from 1699, when John Thoroughgood built on his portion of Adam Thoroughgood’s “Grand Patent.”
-Thereafter, a second section of the house was constructed circa 1820 by the Moseley Family, doubling the size of the building, and then a third addition in 1940, along with indoor plumbing and a kitchen.
+Thereafter, a second section of the house was constructed circa 1820 by the Moseley family, doubling the size of the building, and then a third addition in 1940, along with indoor plumbing and a kitchen.
 Serving as a working farm into the 1950s, it is one of the few examples of colonial architecture to be found in Virginia Beach.
-Interior details include an original circa 1700 door, which served as the front door to the house prior to the 1820s addition, as well as original heart pine flooring in some sections.
-Outbuildings include a spring or dairy house, a smoke house, and a garage which likely served as a stable or housing for enslaved persons.
+Interior details include an original circa 1700 door, which served as the front door to the house prior to the 1820s addition, as well as original heart-pine flooring in some sections.
+Outbuildings include a springhouse or dairy, a smokehouse, and a garage which likely served as a stable or housing for enslaved persons.

 VLR: Virginia Landmarks Register